SQLite is a Self-contained, embeddable, zero-configuration SQL database

 for implementing the OS interface.
 The changes to the original version

-for AmigaOS, adding some work-arounds for char to 64bit integer conversion
+for AmigaOS, adding some work-around for char to 64bit integer conversion

 bugs in the gcc-3.4.0 compiler, and making some other minor changes in

-several flies.
+several files.
 A complete diff of all changes can be found in the file

 Note that this version fully supports 64bit integers.
 This, however,